otrv4/otrv4/architecture-decisions/005-mix-key.md

 ### Proposal

-We believe this can be achieved by mixing another key obtained from a Diffie-Hellman (DH) exchange into the key material.
+We believe this protection can be achieved by mixing another key obtained from a Diffie-Hellman (DH) exchange into the key material.
 This additional key will be referred to as the “mix key”.

 This proposal specifies:

-1. Adding an extra key to mix in with the ECDH key when deriving a new root key.
+1. Adding an extra key to mix in with the ECDH shared secret when deriving a new root key.
-2. An algorithm for ratcheting and deriving this mix key.
+2. An algorithm for ratcheting and deriving the mix key.

 This proposal does not change the Double Ratchet algorithm with the exception of how to derive root keys.

 The first 3072-bit DH key agreement takes place in the DAKE.
-See Nik Unger's paper [\[1\]](#references), which specifies DAKEZ and ZDH as Quantum-Resistant Key Exchanges.
-The difference to this entry in the paper is that we are trying to protect against elliptic curve weaknesses, and SIDH [\[2\]](#references) is specific for postquantum resistance.
+See Nik Unger's paper [\[1\]](#references), which specifies DAKEZ, ZDH, and XZDH as quantum-resistant key exchanges.
+The difference to this entry in the paper is that we are trying to protect against elliptic curve weaknesses, and SIDH [\[2\]](#references) is specific for post-quantum resistance.
 So we will instead use a classic DH key exchange.

 The options for ratcheting/re-deriving this mix key are:

-1. Obtain a mix key from a DH function which requires the other party to contribute to the computation each time a message is sent.
+1. Obtain a mix key from a DH function which requires the other party to contribute to the computation each time a new root key is derived.
-2. Obtain a mix key with DH functions which requires the other party to contribute to the computation every n times.
-Between these derivations, the mix keys are obtained using a KDF that is seeded with the last DH key.
-We propose n = 3, but this can be adjusted depending on performance.
+2. Obtain a mix key with DH functions which require the other party to contribute to the computation every n times.
+Between these derivations, the mix keys are obtained using a key derivation function (KDF) that is seeded with the last DH key.
+We propose n = 3, but n can be adjusted for performance.

-We choose the second option.
+We chose the second option.

 ### Algorithm

 We will assume n = 3.

-*k_dh = A_i, a_i*
+**k_dh = A_i, a_i**

-A mix key is a key that is added to the key derivation function used to produce new root and chains keys.
+A mix key is a key that is added to the KDF used to produce new root and chains keys.
 A mix key can be produced through a DH function and through a key derivation function, both of which produce a 3072-bit public key.
 This key has a 128-bit security level according to Table 2: Comparable strengths